physbuzz/sicp/src/ch2/notes-ch2-1.md

 equivalent expressions.
 She says that a formula to compute with intervals using Alyssa's system will produce tighter error bounds if it can be written in such a form that no variable that represents an uncertain number is repeated.
-Thus, she says, `par2` is a ``better'' program for parallel resistances than `par1`.
+Thus, she says, `par2` is a better program for parallel resistances than `par1`.
 Is she right?
 Why?

 ##### Solution